 The autopsy report is considered a medical record.
-Although Power of Attorney or Executor of Estate provides legal rights regarding financial affairs and other matters, only the legal immediate next of kin may request a copy of an autopsy report.
+Although a Power of Attorney or Executor of Estate provides legal rights regarding financial affairs and other matters, only the legal immediate next of kin may request a copy of an autopsy report.

-Next of kin hierarchy
+Next of Kin Hierarchy